#GreatBritishBakeOff Judge Paul Hollywood Splits With Wife For Good

 “[I] was shocked about the whole thing kicking off the way it did… but I deserved it and I’ve taken it.
 It was my punishment.”

-Recently, Paul Hollywood was photographed kissing the latest winner of The Great British Bake Off, Candice Brown and some sources believe that this is what triggered the final split between Alex and Paul Hollywood.
+Recently, Paul Hollywood was photographed kissing the latest winner of The Great British Bake Off, Candice Brown, and some sources believe that this is what triggered the final split between Alex and Paul Hollywood.
 Paul Hollywood and Candice Brown were at the Pride of Britain Awards in London, representing The Great British Bake Off, and Brown was seated with Hollywood, “toying with Paul’s ear.”

 When they were leaving, Paul Hollywood “cupped” the back of Brown’s head to kiss her goodbye.
 Witnesses called it an intimate kiss, but a rep for Hollywood called it a peck, “an innocent kiss on the cheek.”
 The Hollywood kiss was photographed by several sources and posted online.

 The Great British Bake Off moved from BBC to Channel 4 over the last year and Paul Hollywood has acknowledged that the move was very stressful for him, as he was the only cast member who made the switch away from BBC.
-Hollywood claims that his Great British Bake Off co-host and fellow judge Mary Berry along with comic relief Mel Giedroyc and Sue Perkins “abandoned” the show according to Radio Times, after the move to channel 4.
+Hollywood claims that his Great British Bake Off co-host and fellow judge Mary Berry along with comic relief Mel Giedroyc and Sue Perkins “abandoned” the show according to Radio Times, after the move to Channel 4.

 “I stayed with Bake Off.
 The girls abandoned it.
 But I was the one put under siege.”